 Raised in Seattle by parents who both were practicing physicians, Lavizzo-Mourey knew she wanted to be a doctor since she was a girl.
 She did her undergraduate work at the University of Washington and the State University of New York at Stony Brook and earned her medical degree from Harvard Medical School.
 Lavizzo-Mourey completed her residency in internal medicine at Brigham and Women’s Hospital in Boston and was a Robert Wood Johnson Clinical Scholar at the University of Pennsylvania.
 She trained in geriatrics at Penn, then earned an MBA from the Wharton School.

-Lavizzo-Mourey is a member of the Institute of Medicine of the National Academies, the American Academy of Arts and Sciences, and the President’s Council for Fitness, Sports and Nutrition.
+Lavizzo-Mourey is a member of the National Academy of Medicine, the American Academy of Arts and Sciences, and the President’s Council for Fitness, Sports and Nutrition.
 Over the years Lavizzo-Mourey has served on many corporate and nonprofit boards including: The Independent Sector, Princeton Medical Center, Ascension Health System, Beckman Coulter, Inc., and Genworth Financial.
 She currently serves on the Smithsonian Institution Board of Regents and several other boards of directors, including Living Cities and Hess.
 She is the author of several books and dozens of articles.
 Lavizzo-Mourey is the recipient of numerous honorary doctorates and other awards, including commendations for her work from the Harvard School of Public Health, U.S. Department of Health and Human Services, American College of Physicians, National Library of Medicine, American Medical Women’s Association, National Medical Association, and the University of Pennsylvania.